SAP-samples/teched2025-AI160/exercises/javascript/ex1/README.md

 ## Step 5: Test the Complete Workflow

-Save your changes and wait for the application to restart automatically.
+Make sure all changes are saved.
+The application is restarted automatically.

 Navigate to http://localhost:3002/ and test the overdue detection: